Will I Fall In Love Again After A Bad Heartbreak? How Can I Move On?

 How to move forward after a heartbreak in a relationship

 After a breakup, you may feel guilty or question how things could have been different.
 It can be normal to have trouble processing your emotions regarding the end of a relationship.
-During this time, it can help to tend to your own needs, limit interaction with your ex, and do other things that will make the process of moving on easier.
+During this time, it can help you tend to your own needs, limit interaction with your ex, and do other things that will make the process of moving on easier.
 You might keep the following tips in mind as you navigate life after a breakup.

 Avoid jumping into another relationship after a heartbreak

 Looking for a new relationship before you have recovered from your breakup can make it hard for you to form a solid connection, and it may negatively impact your mental health.
 It can be best to allow yourself time to grieve the loss of your relationship before you try dating or finding love again.
-Much of the time, we may feel stuck and ask ourselves, "Will I ever find love again?"
+Much of the time, we may feel stuck and ask ourselves, "Will I ever find love again?
+Or can I love again?"
 However, it’s generally best to focus on yourself at this point.

 If you start a new relationship before you are over a breakup, you may carry your unresolved emotions with you, which can keep you from being as connected as possible with your new partner.
-You may also miss out on some of the benefits of getting to know yourself more now that you are no longer in a relationship.
+You may also miss out on some benefits of getting to know yourself more now that you are no longer in a relationship.
 You might explore your interests, do things you may not have had time for before, and have fun with single life.
 These things can help you process your emotions from the breakup and grow.
-Once you’ve done that, you may be ready to fall in love again.
+Once you’ve done that, you can be ready to fall in love again.

 Utilize your support system for your healing

 After a breakup, you might feel like withdrawing from others.
 While personal time to process your thoughts can be okay, avoiding people entirely can have adverse effects.
-You may not want to socialize with large circles of people, but spending time with friends or family who are close to you may reduce your feelings of loneliness.
+You may not want to socialize with large circles of people, but spending time with friends or family who are close to you can reduce your feelings of loneliness.
 This can also help you see how rewarding your post-breakup life can be.

 Limit reminders of the relationship to avoid uncomfortable emotions